odnarb/builder-bot/ROADMAP.md

 - No refunds for monthly renewals after 7 days
 - Abuse of build system or command blocks may result in suspension

+## Ideas that might be critical but not sure if included in roadmap

+build a server that logs to sqlite for local development for now (will swap with GCP Firestore later, make sure we are not locked into sqlite) server connects to auth0 for logins and signups log errors and successes to server via bot server handles stripe payment processing

 ## Extra Ideas Not on Roadmap

+build structure limits
+    needs to have build structure limit in bot before executing keep a local cache of what user's restrictions are and where they're at

+build structure log/history
+    send builds completed to server backend
+    do not count errored blocks against quota do count error blocks and the build it occurred with

 bot inventory:
     allow bot to give self blocks when not in inventory and retry build